weiliu2016/weiliu2016.github.io/_pages/about.md

   - /about.html
 ---

 Dr. Wei Liu is currently the Associate Head and Associate Professor, Presidential Young Scholar at the [Department of Aeronautical and Aviation Engineering](https://www.polyu.edu.hk/en/aae/), [The Hong Kong Polytechnic University](https://www.polyu.edu.hk/en/).
 Before this, he was a faculty member at [University of New South Wales, Sydney](https://www.unsw.edu.au/) in Australia and [University of Glasgow](https://www.gla.ac.uk/) in the United Kingdom.
 He also worked as a Researcher at [Ecole Polytechnique Federale de Lausanne (EPFL)](https://www.epfl.ch/en/), Switzerland.
 Dr. Liu earned his PhD in Transportation from the Hong Kong University of Science and Technology in 2014, and his B.Eng. in Civil Engineering and Bachelor of Laws from Tsinghua University in 2010.
 He is a recipient of the Discovery Early Career Researcher Award from the Australian Research Council.
 His research group focuses on data-driven decision analytics; large-scale transport system modeling, optimization and computing; aviation and rail system modeling; and transport economics.
-Dr. Liu's research has attracted funding from the Research Grants Council of Hong Kong, National Natural Science Foundation of China, Australian Research Council, Hong Kong's MTR Research Funding Scheme, and Guangdong Science and Technology Department.
+Dr. Liu's research has attracted funding from the Research Grants Council of Hong Kong, Innovation and Technology Commission (Hong Kong), Chief Executive’s Policy Unit (CEPU) Policy Research Funding Schemes, National Natural Science Foundation of China, Australian Research Council, Hong Kong's MTR Research Funding Scheme, and Guangdong Science and Technology Department.

 Public Publication Profiles: [Google Scholar](https://scholar.google.com/citations?user=rEUNm28AAAAJ&hl=en), [ORCID](http://orcid.org/0000-0001-8638-3695), [Scopus](https://www.scopus.com/authid/detail.uri?authorId=58478032200), [Web of Science](https://publons.com/researcher/2454278/wei-liu/), [ResearchGate](https://www.researchgate.net/profile/Wei_Liu510).